BartKempa/api-ecommerce/README.md

 # API for *E-Commerce Application*

 E-commerce API built with Java, Spring Boot, Hibernate, MySQL, OpenAPI, and JWT.
-The main purpose of creating this application was to learn Java, API development, Spring, and unit testing.
+The main purpose of creating this application was to learn Java, API development, Spring, and unit and integration testing.

 ## Used Tools